raspberrypilearning/sensehat-scratch-mp3-player/en/step_1.md

 ## Introduction

-In this project you will bbe making your very own mp3 player, using a Raspberry Pi and a SenseHat.
+In this project you will be making your very own mp3 player, using a Raspberry Pi and a SenseHAT.
 You'll be bale to shift between tracks in your playlist, change the volume, and have a cool disco display showing on the LED matrix.

 ### What you will make